MotionWindUI/MotionWindUI/packages/core/theme/src/cssVars/README.md

 ### Subdirectories

 - `components`: This directory contains CSS variables related to specific components.
 Each component has its own file that contains the CSS variables related to that component.
+- `utils`: This directory contains CSS variables related to utility functions.
+Each function lives in a file that is named by what the function generally does.